4 wonderful parenting tips to get your child to draw.

 3. Use pencils, markers, paint.

 Most people associate drawing with pencils when, in fact, you can use some resources to draw.
-Rather than limit your child to pencils, lay out some markers and finger paints.
-Encourage her to explore and appreciate the unconventional aspects of art, and this will help develop her creativity.
+Rather than limit your child to pencils, lay out markers and finger paints.
+Encourage her to explore and appreciate art's unconventional aspects, which will help develop her creativity.

 4. Study it.

-If your child is struggling with the technical aspects of drawing, get her to read a book on the topic.
+If your child struggles with the technical aspects of drawing, get her to read a book on the topic.
 Reading about the subject will help her develop her skill, and give her some ideas on how to draw specific things such as people, landscapes, and buildings.
-During those times when motivation dips, reward her from the universal wishlist to keep things positive and exciting.
+During those times when motivation dips, reward her from your family’s universal wishlist such as Wishfinity to keep things positive and exciting.
 You’ll also be encouraging her to study things that are not school related, and that is always a plus!